 PS, BD and ND are always scored at the global scale, as these vulnerabilities are defined by and inherent to the population as a whole.
 However, PT, TB and TN are scored at the continental scale and at regional scales (i.e. PT-r, TB-r, TN-r) to reflect "local" variability in trends and threats within a species' range.
 All regional scores in the USA and Canada presently use Bird Conservation Regions (BCRs) as the scoring unit.
 In Mexico and Central America, regional scores have been assigned at biome or country levels.
+See Appendix D for more information on assessment regions and recent changes to them.

 To further depict local or regional conservation importance in the context of sustaining global/continental populations, PIF also provides two measures of "area importance" for each species in each region: 1) the density of the species relative to other regions, and 2) the percent of the species global population encompassed.
 This information helps emphasize the importance of local or regional conservation attention in core population areas and highlights regions with high stewardship responsibility for characteristic species.
-Area importance measures are currently only available for breedingseason avifaunas in each region, but these measures will be added for non-breeding avifaunas in the future
+Area importance measures are currently only available for breeding-season avifaunas in each region, but these measures will be added for non-breeding avifaunas in the future.